Okm165/applicative_bootloader/README.md

-Here's an improved version of the README with centered images and a more polished, visually appealing layout:

----

 # Applicative Bootloader

 **Applicative Bootloader** is a Cairo0 program designed to aggregate and merge proofs in a tree-like structure.
 It performs two main tasks: verifying child proofs and applying merge operations on the outputs of child proofs.
 The process involves: